This blog explores:

 Current state of mHealth app security

-As more healthcare organizations and other businesses develop mHealth apps, there needs to be a synchronous focus on security.
+As more healthcare organizations and other businesses develop apps, there needs to be a synchronous focus on mHealth application protection.
 In 2021, researchers analyzed 20,000 mHealth apps in the Google Play store.
 They found that 45% of the apps relied on unencrypted communication, 23.0% sent personal data on unsecured traffic, and 1.8% contained suspicious code.
 These findings indicate significant security deficiencies in mHealth apps.
 Without stronger mobile app security for healthcare, organizations risk irreparable damage to their reputation, revenue, and most importantly, patients’ well-being.

 The biggest barriers to mHealth app security development